 These Healthy Pumpkin Muffins are low sugar, low fat and yet sweet and moist fall breakfast, afternoon snack or dessert.
 They are delicious and so easy to make!

-This time of year, pumpkin banana muffins, healthy apple muffins and pumpkin chocolate chip muffins are among our favorite recipes to make.
+This time of year, pumpkin banana muffins, almond flour pumpkin muffins and pumpkin chocolate chip muffins are among our favorite recipes to make.

-Healthy pumpkin muffins recipe is a delicious way to cheer you up while mourning the end of summer days yet at the same time welcoming busy days of fall.
-They fill any kitchen with warm delicious smells of autumn.
+Healthy pumpkin muffins is a delicious way to cheer you up while mourning the end of summer days yet at the same time welcoming busy days of fall.
+They fill any kitchen with warm delicious smells of autumn!

 These fluffy muffins are a copycat of Starbucks pumpkin cream cheese muffins but with 2 times less sugar and fat, 1.5 times less calories and carbs, and 3 times more fiber!

-• Low sugar and low fat: Starbucks pumpkin cream cheese muffin contains 14 grams of fat and 34 grams of sugar.
-These delicious muffins have only 7 grams of fat and 19 grams of sugar.
+• Low sugar and low fat: Starbucks pumpkin muffin contains 14 grams of fat and 34 grams of sugar.
+These muffins have only 7 grams of fat and 19 grams of sugar.
 Might seem high but that’s twice less, and muffin still has to taste good!

 • Wholesome ingredients: Including whole grains and pure pumpkin puree which are an amazing source of vitamins, nutrients and fiber.